XLD AGAR, USP

 User Quality Control

-XLD Agar, USP should appear clear, and red in color.
+XLD Agar, USP should appear clear, and red in color, and may have a slight precipitate.

 1. The Official Compendia of Standards.
 USP-NF.
 United States Pharmacopeial Convention, Rockville, MD.